ggplot2 | tukeyedar |

 ---|---|

 In the univariate section of this course, we learned that parameterizing residuals offers many benefits, including the ability to succinctly characterize spread using a single parameter, such as the standard deviation.
-While the standard deviation is broadly applicable, it is often strongly associated with the Normal distribution.
-This association arises because, in many statistical methods and contexts (e.g., hypothesis testing and confidence intervals), the assumption of normality simplifies interpretation and analysis.
+While the standard deviation is broadly applicable, it is most commonly associated with the Normal distribution.
+This association arises because, in many statistical methods and contexts (e.g., hypothesis testing and confidence intervals), the assumption of Normality in the residuals simplifies analysis.
+In this context, we assume that \(\epsilon_i \sim N(0, \sigma^2)\) meaning that each residual \(\epsilon_i\) is independently and identically distributed according to a Normal distribution with a mean of 0 and a constant variance \(\sigma^2\).

-If you are interested in conducting a hypothesis test (i.e. addressing the question “is the slope significantly different from 0”) you will likely want to check the residuals for normality since this is an assumption made when computing a confidence interval and a p-value.
+If you plan to conduct a hypothesis test (e.g., testing whether the slope is significantly different from 0), it is important to check whether the residuals are approximately Normal since this is an assumption made when computing a confidence interval and a p-value.

 We learned that a Normal quantile-quantile plot was well suited for this comparison.
 For example, using the eda_theo